“Father…” I choked on the word as Roger and I sang a worship chorus with a small congregation in Kauai.

 Keep that definition in mind as I tell you the story of when Roger and I became parents...

 I never planned to have children.
-As an unbeliever, I had been successfully conditioned to see the traditional family as an impediment to artistic expression and the realization of a person’s full potential.
-(The enemy really does seek to turn truth upon it’s head, and, apart from the gift of sight God grants His children, he is often successful.)
+As an unbeliever, I had been successfully conditioned to see the traditional family as an impediment to artistic expression and the realization of one's full potential.

-But as my biological clock began to run down and God’s work in renewing my mind progressed, my mother instinct grew stronger.
+However, as God’s work in renewing my mind progressed and my biological clock began to run down, my mother instinct grew stronger.
 One day, my friend Patty and I prayed that if God wanted Roger and me to have children, it would “just happen.”

 And it did.